Hunting kudu in South Africa

 Kudu hunting season South Africa 2020

 Prior to the existence of the Professional Hunter industry, hunts were legally undertaken by locals during the South African winter months of May, June, July and August.
 These were by far the preferential hunting months and were considered as the best biltong making months.
 Biltong is the local equivalent of jerky and is best made during winter when there are no flies.
 Consequently, for a hunt to have been legal, South African hunters had to purchase a hunting license from the local magistrate’s court.
 This license was valid for the specific hunting season only and had to be produced on demand of any officials.

-With the development of the Professional Hunting industry, new laws and regulations came to be.
-As a result of the aforementioned, this meant that landowners had to apply to the local state authority for exemption.
-Now hunters could also hunt year-round on such properties.
+With the development of the Professional Hunting industry new laws and regulations came to be.
+This meant that landowners had to apply to the local state authority for what is known as exemption.
+Hunters can now hunt year-round on such properties.
 Landowners pay a license fee in lieu of the individual license fees hunters had to pay.

-Included in the newer system is an inspection of the hunting property that also needs to fulfill to minimum criteria as set out by the authorities.
+Included in the newer system is an inspection of the hunting property that needs to fulfill to minimum criteria as set out by the authorities.

 Kudu hunting season South Africa dates 2020 are from 1 January 2020 through 31 December 2020.